jchaps/dotfiles_zsh/README.md

 # dotfiles
-Contains dotfiles and auto-installation scripts
+Contains dotfiles and auto-installation scripts for zsh and macOS

 ## Sources: